fivequarters/fusebit.io/README.md

 post_og_image: string | Could be `hero`, `site` or a custom url. `hero` will set the hero image of the post. `site` will set the default og image of the marketing site.
 If this prop is omitted it'll default to `hero`.

 posts_related: string[] | A URL slugs list of the related posts.
 If ommited, the most recent posts will be displayed by default.
 It works with 1, 2 or a maximum of 3 values on the array.

+docs_related: { text: string; url: string }[] | A list of related docs for the sidebar.
+If ommited, there won't be related docs on the sidebar.

+post_cta: { text: string; url: string } | A sidebar CTA.
+If ommited, there won't be a CTA on the sidebar.
 ---
 ```